D

 GIG: spinning top.

-GINNAL: n. trickster, con-man, an Amnancy figure as in "Sunday Ginnal"-a
+GINNAL: n. trickster, con-man, an Amnancy figure as in "Sunday Ginnal"-a preacher or clergyman

 GLAMITY: a woman's genitals